 Year Level Leaders, and Heads of Middle and Senior Years are the next level of pastoral support for students.
 The Deputy Principal-Students oversees student support at all levels.

-International Student Coordinator and Support Staff monitor academic progress and support international students in class and with tutoring sessions.
+International Student Leader and Support Staff monitor academic progress and support international students in class and with tutoring sessions.
 The International Program Manager oversees the enrolment, welfare and accommodation of students and communicates with parents.

 The College has a Health Centre, Careers Counsellor and a Youth and Family Centre which offers counselling support and resilience building to students and families.